OUTDOORS REPORT: Area fishing, skiing report

 Downhill skiing report

-• Frostfire Ski Area near Walhalla, N.D.: 12- to 15-inch base on open runs, daily dustings of new snow.
-Open 9:30 a.m. to 4:30 p.m. daily beginning Saturday through Jan.
-5, except Christmas Day when closed.
+n Frostfire Ski Area near Walhalla, N.D.: 12- to 15-inch base on open runs with daily dustings of new snow, making snow constantly when weather permits to finish terrain park.
+Open 9:30 a.m. to 4:30 p.m. through Sunday.
 Info: frostfireskiarea.com.

 Cross-country skiing report

-• Turtle River State Park, N.D.: All four loops (Timber, Fisher, ECO, Whitetail) were groomed Tuesday and are in fair condition; local snow depth 8 to 14 inches.
+• Turtle River State Park near Arvilla, N.D.: Trails are in good condition and were groomed Dec.
+27; local snow depth 8 to 14 inches.

-• Grahams Island State Park, N.D.: Trails are open and in good condition, 1 inch of new snow; local snow depth 10 to 12 inches.
+• Grahams Island State Park near Devils Lake: Trails are in good condition with 3 inches of new snow and are scheduled to be groomed again today; local snow depth 15 to 20 inches.

-• Icelandic State Park, N.D.: Trails are open and in good condition; local snow depth 4 to 5 inches.
+• Icelandic State Park near Cavalier, N.D.: Trails are open and in good condition and were groomed Tuesday; local snow depth 4 to 6 inches.

-• Hayes Lake State Park, Minn.: Fair conditions, 1-inch base, six miles groomed, a few bare spots in open areas; local snow depth 8 inches.
+• Hayes Lake State Park near Roseau, Minn.: Ski trails last were groomed Dec.
+17, and there are some bare spots in open areas; local snow depth 8 inches.

-• Old Mill State Park, Minn.: Trails were groomed Wednesday and are in fair condition, 2-inch base, six miles groomed; local snow depth 11 inches.
+• Old Mill State Park, Minn.: Trails are groomed and in very good condition with a 3-inch base; local snow depth 11 inches.

 Snowmobile trails report

-• Hayes Lake State Park, Minn.: Snowmobile trails are being used by a few locals but aren't yet groomed; local snow depth 8 inches.
+• Hayes Lake State Park near Roseau, Minn.: A few locals are using the trails, which are not yet groomed; local snow depth 8 inches.

-• Lake Bronson State Park, Minn.: Trails aren't yet groomed but are in fair condition; local snow depth 11 inches.
+• Lake Bronson State Park near Lake Bronson, Minn.: Trails are in fair condition, but grooming status is uncertain; local snow depth 11 inches.